 A small generator that offers minimal power isn’t going to get you very far.

-How to Charge Your Tesla With a Portable Generator
+How Do I Charge a Tesla with a Portable Generator?

-Once you’ve determined that your generator is an inverter that offers the clean and stable energy of a pure sine wave and that it has adequate grounding, you need to know exactly how to charge your Tesla with it.
+Once you’ve determined that your generator has adequate grounding and is an inverter that offers the clean and stable energy of a pure sine wave, you need to know exactly how to charge your Tesla with it.

-The most important thing to know is that you should always start with lowest charge rate possible, then slowly adjust up to 28-30 amps.
+Most importantly, always start with lowest charge rate possible; then, slowly adjust up to 28-30 amps.